 On this Mother's Day, do you as a mother vow to,

+1. send your children - girls and boys to school?
+2. talk to your children everyday about what they learnt in school?
 3. actively engage with the school management, meet with head teachers, teachers, and get together as a group to take collective action to improve your children's education?
+4. if your child is being severely beaten at school, go to the police and take necessary action, as corporal punishment has been banned in schools?

 Wishing all our mothers a Happy Mother's Day!